 These optional 'extras' include vaccinations against:

-Some research seems to indicate that giving 'combo-shots' (ie a vaccination that contains more than one vaccine, such as the 3-in-1 mentioned earlier) can lead to a higher risk of allergic reactions and other side effects.
+Although these combo-shots are given very routinely, some research seems to indicate that they may lead to a higher risk of allergic reactions and other side effects.

 After the first set of shots you can also ask for your pup's blood titers to be checked before you give him any subsequent ones.